niiholmes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. File 13-unique is a script that  takes a list of words as input and prints only words that appear exactly once
 14. File 14-findthatword is a script that displays lines containing the pattern “root” from the file /etc/passwd.
 15. File 15-countthatword is a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd
+16. File 16-whatsnext is a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.